Matrixxboy/Apimatic/README.md

 </a>

-A tool to **automatically generate beautiful and comprehensive API documentation** (Markdown/OpenAPI) from your source code.
+A tool to **automatically generate beautiful and comprehensive API documentation** (Markdown) from your source code.
 Supports **Flask, FastAPI, and more frameworks** with optional **AI-powered enhancements via Ollama, OpenAI, Google Gemini, and Groq**.

 ---